Article

 Last Planner® System (LPS)

-A collaborative approach to project planning and management that involves all stakeholders in the planning process to improve project outcomes.
+Last Planner System is a collaborative approach to project planning and management that involves all stakeholders in the planning process to improve project outcomes.
 It includes several planning levels from long-term milestone planning to daily task management.

 5S Workplace Organization

-A methodology that uses a list of five Japanese words: seiri, seiton, seiso, seiketsu, and shitsuke (Sort, Set in order, Shine, Standardize, Sustain).
+5S method uses a list of five Japanese words: seiri, seiton, seiso, seiketsu, and shitsuke (Sort, Set in order, Shine, Standardize, Sustain).
 It is aimed at setting up and maintaining a productive work environment.

 Kaizen (Continuous Improvement)